 We translate this into copious amounts of chicken breast and steak when we should reach for more nutrient dense alternatives like:

-Organ meats (heart, liver, kidney)
+- Organs (heart, liver, kidney)

-Animal fats (tallow, schmaltz, lard)
+- Fats (tallow, schmaltz, lard)

-Short ribs, oxtail, flanks
+- Short ribs, oxtail, flanks

-Tendons and cartilage
+- Tendons and cartilage

-Western diet staples like chicken breast and lean steaks are rich in an amino acid called methionine.
+Western diet staples like chicken breast and lean steaks are rich in an essential amino acid called methionine.